How to make the impossible happen

-The old Children’s Hospital in Helsinki was falling apart.
-There had been considerable shilly-shallying about the subject, but the decision to build a new hospital was still waiting to be made.
+The Children’s Hospital in Helsinki was worn down – badly.
+There had been a lot of talk about it but no decision about about building a new hospital had been made.

 In the end, a group of private people decided to take the issue in their own hands.
 They found a support foundation with the goal of helping to build a new nation-widely serving hospital for children.
 There were many who doubted the project as the goal of the fundraising was high on Finnish standards: 30 million euros.

 We were contributing to the project whole heartedly as pro bono.
 We had one or two people working constantly on the project for over two years to achieve the goal.